In school all staff are responsible for Safeguarding, however there are number of key people named below:

-Mr Perkins is our Designated Safeguarding Lead (DSL).
+Mrs. Thompson is our Designated Safeguarding Lead (DSL)

-Miss Clarke is the Deputy Designated Safeguarding Lead for EYFS and KS1 (DDSL)
+Miss Clarke is the Deputy Designated Safeguarding Lead (DDSL)

 Our Child Protection policy details our safeguarding procedures, including our responsibilities under the statutory guidance Keeping Children Safe In Education and Working Together to Safeguard Children.